MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

 If in addition, an application itself checks a user's AD group memberships, via Kerberos or LDAP, to determine whether the user is authorized in the application, then you can use cloud sync group provisioning to ensure an AD user has those group memberships prior to the user accessing the applications.

 The following sections discuss two scenario options that are supported with cloud sync group provisioning, to ensure users assigned to the application have group memberships when they authenticate to the application.
- - Creating new groups, and updating the application, if it already exists, to check for the new group, or
+ - Creating a new group and updating the application, if it already exists, to check for the new group, or
- - Creating new groups, and updating the existing groups the application was checking for to include the new group as a member
+ - Creating a new group and updating the existing groups, the application was checking for, to include the new group as a member

 Before you begin, ensure that you're a domain administrator in the domain where the application is installed, and can sign into a domain controller, or have the [Remote Server Administration tools](/troubleshoot/windows-server/system-management-components/remote-server-administration-tools) for Active Directory Domain Services (AD DS) administration installed on your Windows PC.

 ### Configuring the new groups option

 In this scenario option, you'll update the application to check for the SID, name or distinguished name of new groups created by cloud sync group provisioning.
 This scenario is applicable to deployments for new applications being connected to AD DS for the first time, new cohorts of users accessing the application, or for application modernization, to reduce the dependency on existing AD DS groups.
-Applications which currently check for membership of the `Domain Admins` group will need to be updated to also check for a newly-created AD group as well.
+Applications which currently check for membership of the `Domain Admins` group will need to be updated to also check for a newly created AD group as well.

 Use the following steps for applications to use new groups.